skyth3r/Skyth3r.github.io/content/articles/removing-drm-from-kindle-books.md

 ### Disclaimer
 There a several guides online that explain how to do this, I initially followed those methods but I got some errors when following these guides.

 Below I’ve listed the steps that worked for me.
-You might find that this exact approach not working for you.
+You might find that this exact approach might not work for you.

 ### Prerequisites
 You’ll need a Kindle eReader or the Kindle app on your machine.
 I personally used my Kindle eReader for this process.